-If you are considering buying a business there are many things you need to do from a legal, financial and general business perspective.
-Getting the right advice from the start is important.
+If you are considering buying a business there are many steps involved and getting the right advice from the start is important.
 The structure of and issues involved in the sale are quite different if you are buying the business assets only, compared with the shares in the company that owns the business.

 Making sure you follow the right process before signing any documents is a key component of a successful business purchase.

-The main things to do before signing a contract are:
+The most important things to do before signing a contract are: